shesha-io/docs.shesha/docs/get-started/tutorial/the-basics/configuring-first-view.md

 - View the details of the registered persons
 - Access the list view from the main menu

-## Creating a New Form

-- On the `Main Menu`, navigate to `Configurations > Forms`.
-- Click on the `Create New` button on the toolbar.

-### Form Fields

-- **Module:** Specifies the application module the new form configuration will be saved under.
-- **Template:** Specifies the default layout to use for the new form (e.g. table or form view).
-- **Name:** This forms part of the form path.
-This should be unique within the module selected and may only contain alpha-numeric characters and '-'.
-- **Description:** Additional information about the form.
-- **Entity:** Specifies the type of `Model Type` you want the form to bind to.
-This determines the information that the form will be able to access and display.

 ## Form Versioning